Welcome to OranoGroup ! We are sorry, but this browser is not supported.

 From the right to log off to teleworking, flexible working hours, services and employee benefits, every aspect has been addressed to promote the best work-life balance, so that everyone can give the best of themselves in an environment that enables them to thrive.

 The Group's head office has also been transformed and is currently functioning as a flex-office with the development of collaborative spaces.
 In this context, remote work should continue to expand.

-Orano Group is convinced that diversity is a performance factor, a source of innovation, that diversity enriches exchanges, confronts skills and nourishes reflections.
+Orano Group is convinced that diversity and its inclusive policy are performance factors, a source of innovation, that diversity enriches exchanges, confronts skills and nourishes reflections.

-The Diversity label, recognition of our HR approach
+The Diversity label, recognition of the inclusive HR approach and processes and promoting the diversity of profiles